ashkum/ashkum/README.md

-# Hi, I’m Ashish 👋
+# Hi there, 👋

-I’m a Product Manager building AI agents, copilots, and workflow automation products.
+I’m a AI Product Manager building AI agents, copilots, and workflow automation products.

 My work sits at the intersection of product strategy, user experience, and hands-on AI prototyping.
 I’m especially interested in designing intelligent workflows that solve real business problems and can be tested, deployed, and scaled.